History of the Ottawa Senators (since 1992): 1993–1995

 After the 1992–93 season, Bridgman was fired and replaced by Senators Vice-President Randy Sexton.
+At the league office, Stein had already been replaced as chief executive by the NHL's first Commissioner, Gary Bettman.
+Prior to the 1993–94 season, Bettman oversaw the renaming of the conferences and divisions, making the Senators members of the Eastern Conference's Northeast Division.
+On August 17, 1993, Firestone sold his remaining shares in the Senators to Bryden and resigned as governor of the team.

-In the 1993–94 season, with the NHL renaming the conferences and divisions, the team was now based in the Eastern Conference's Northeast Division.
-The club added prospects Daigle and Yashin.
-Yashin would have an outstanding rookie season and become a finalist for the Calder Memorial Trophy.
+For the 1993–94 season, the club added prospects Daigle and Yashin.
+Yashin would have an outstanding rookie season and was a finalist for the Calder Memorial Trophy.
 Yashin led the team in points with 30 goals and 79 points, while Daigle had 51 points.
-The Senators would make some progress, improving their record to 14 wins and 37 points, but would again finish last in the League.
-The Senators would select Radek Bonk with their pick, third overall, in the 1994 Draft.
+The Senators would make some progress, improving their record to 14 wins and 37 points, but would again finish last in the league.
+Despite the team finishing last overall, the Senators did not receive the first overall pick in 1994, under the rules established when Anaheim and Florida were admitted to the league.
+These stipulated that those teams would be guaranteed the top two picks in the 1994 entry draft, no matter how well they did in the 1993–94 season.
+The Senators would select Radek Bonk with their pick, third overall, in the draft.

 During this period, the club may have been more focused on building the Palladium, for which construction began in July 1994.
-In the lockout-shortened 1994–95 season, Yashin and Daigle led the club in points again, although their point totals declined.
-The 1994–95 Senators team record declined also from the previous season, finishing with nine wins and 23 points (this was over only 48 games), to finish last in the League again.
+In the lockout-shortened 1994–95 season, Yashin and Daigle led the club in points again, although their point totals were sharply reduced, as the team played 48 games.
+The 1994–95 Senators season total declined also from the previous season, finishing with nine wins and 23 points, and finished last in the league again.